 We develop our funding programmes based on evidence of challenges that people within the Armed Forces community face, and where we think that funding from us would be able to make a significant difference to the problem.

 We work with partners in government and in the charity sector to develop our programmes, and often run programme consultations.

 Inclusive grant making

-We’ve run some significant programmes exploring serious mental ill-health in veterans, and how we might support families and their carers.
-We also funded programmes looking at ex-Service personnel in the Criminal Justice System, and programmes to provide better support for Armed Forces families.
-Impact work looking at the effectiveness of these programmes is underway and we look forward to sharing this, as well as more of the resources that have been developed by our grant holders.
+We’ve run some significant programmes exploring serious mental ill-health in Veterans, and how we might support families and their carers.
+We have funded programmes that support good mental health and tackle loneliness, and programmes to provide better support to Armed Forces families.

 Supportive grant making